-Whether it's a simple dish of sliced apple or an exotic tropical fruit salad, the vibrant colors of fresh fruit can be a feast for the eyes as well as the stomach.
+Whether it's a simple dish of sliced apple or a fancy tropical fruit salad, the vibrant colors of fresh fruit can be a feast for the eyes as well as the stomach.
 But unless you eat it right away, the oxygen in the air will react with enzymes in the cut surface of many types of fruit and, as a result, they will start to go brown around the edges before they even reach the plate.
 So, it is well worth taking a few easy steps to keep your fruit looking as fresh as the moment you sliced it.

 Video of the Day

 One of the easiest ways to preserve the color of fruits such as apples, pears, bananas and avocados is to toss them in an acidic substance such as lemon or lime juice.
 This works because the citric acid in the juice stops the chemical reaction needed for the browning process in its tracks.
 It also has the benefit of adding a delicious citrus flavor to whichever fruit you are about to enjoy.

 Although it may not be appropriate for all fruit, submerging pieces in cold water after cutting is a very effective way to stop the cut surface from coming into contact with the air.
 This means that the oxidization process can be stopped before it starts while at the same time keeping the fruit crisp and fresh.
 It is also possible to stop the enzymes by plunging firmer types of fruit, such as apples and pears, into boiling water for a very short time.